OgieBen/OkayDocs/README.md

 ### Tenant ID

- The first column under the table is what we refer to as your **Tenant ID** referring to the image above, my **Tenant Id** is `40007`.
+ The first column under the table is what we refer to as your **Tenant ID**.
+In the image above my **Tenant Id** is `40007`.
 It is very important that you take note of this value as we will be using this value for our transactions/authentication.

 ### Name